sir3mat/cvcs/README.md

-# Vision-Based pedestrian analysis system
+# Exploring the Potential of Synthetic Data for Pedestrian Analysis

-This repository provides the implementation of our paper "NAME OF PAPER" delivered for the "Computer Vision and Cognitive System" course @[UNIMORE](https://www.unimore.it/)
+This repository provides the implementation of our paper "Exploring the Potential of Synthetic Data for Pedestrian Analysis" delivered for the "Computer Vision and Cognitive System" course @[UNIMORE](https://www.unimore.it/)

 ## Installation